coreinfrastructure/best-practices-badge/doc/security.md

 We encrypt email addresses using the Rails-specific approach outlined in ["Securing User Emails in Rails" by Andrew Kane (May 14, 2018)](https://shorts.dokkuapp.com/securing-user-emails-in-rails/).
-We use the gem 'attr_encrypted' to encrypt email addresses, and gem 'blind_index' to index encrypted email addresses.
+We use the gem `attr_encrypted` to encrypt email addresses, and gem `blind_index` to index encrypted email addresses.
 This approach builds on standard general-purpose approaches for encrypting data and indexing the data, e.g., see
 ["How to Search on Securely Encrypted Database Fields" by By Scott Arciszewski](https://www.sitepoint.com/how-to-search-on-securely-encrypted-database-fields/).